H-4 visa: Applying from outside the United States

+Applying from within the United States

+Dependents already in the United States may apply for H-4 status by filing Form I-539 (Application to Extend/Change Nonimmigrant Status) with USCIS.
+The I-539 is also used to extend H-4 status before expiration.

 Employment authorization

 On February 24, 2015, U.S. Citizenship and Immigration Services (USCIS) Director León Rodríguez announced that, effective May 26, 2015, the Department of Homeland Security (DHS) would extend eligibility for employment authorization to certain H-4 dependent spouses of H-1B non-immigrants who are seeking employment-based lawful permanent resident (LPR) status.
 DHS amended the regulations to allow these H-4 dependent spouses to accept employment in the United States.
 These H-4 dependent spouses are also eligible to receive social security numbers.

 An H-4 dependent spouse of an H-1B non-immigrant can file Form I-765, Application for Employment Authorization to obtain an employment authorization document (EAD), if the H-1B non-immigrant: